Home Music How Max Graham Transport(ed) Me Across the U.S.

 For someone who grew up in Hawaii and then went to college in Seattle, I didn’t have much experience with winter driving, let alone car trips longer than 4 hours.
 Although I’m a socially awkward introvert, I LOVE people and sharing experiences, so being alone for days at a time was a challenge.
 My trance and house CD collection kept me company, kept me awake, and kept me sane during months of some of the most dangerous driving I’ve ever done.

 Thank you, Max Graham, for keeping me happy and dancing in the driver’s seat through months of arduous solo travel.
-I don’t know what I would’ve done without your smooth, Transport 4 accompanying me on my journey.
+I don’t know what I would’ve done without your smooth, uplifting Transport 4 accompanying me on my journey.
 I still revisit it, and it’s as timeless and relevant now as it was back then.
 It’s been a long time since I’ve seen you perform and been graced with an open to close set by an old school trance master like yourself.
 I’ll be dancing my face off at Whiskey Bar all night long to the lush audio excellence of Mr. Max Graham himself!

 Don’t take my word for it!
 After you’ve listened to Max Graham’s Transport 4, check out his Cycles radio show, and his Spotify.